desnor/itrabble/README.md

 // => Map { 'a' => 'a', 'b' => 'b', 'c' => 'c', 'd' => 'd' }

 ```

+Thanks to [@wouterken](https://github.com/wouterken) for the interest and help with this!

 ...more to come